-Reading to children is one of the singularly most important things you can do as a parent or caregiver.
+Cat stories for kids are the focus in this article.
 Kids relate well to stories about animals and in particular cats and dogs.

-The books can be short and sweet, lighthearted and fun.
-Some of my children’s most popular stories were short stories that they learnt by heart and read along with me.
+Some of my children’s most popular stories were short stories that were learnt by heart because we read them so often.
 In fact, I knew them by heart too.
+The Wizard’s Cat we all knew by heart.

-These stories all focus on cats.
+These books are all cat stories for kids.
 Detailed reviews are below the list.
 All of these books are exceptionally cheap and good value.

-This book is about Kiko the cat who is also a detective cat.
-That sets the scene and sparks interest straight away as there will problem solving.
-Children love problem solving stories and they are great for stimulating discussion by asking the child you are reading to his/her ideas about possible outcomes.
+This book is about Kiko The Cat who is a detective cat.
+That sets the scene and sparks interest straight away as there is going to be problem solving.
+Children love problem solving stories.
+They are great for stimulating discussion by asking the child you are reading to his/her ideas about possible outcomes.

-This book is suitable to be read aloud to young children although I found myself substituting or explaining some of the words used which sometimes seems to be too adult, however substitution was easily done.
+This book is suitable to be read aloud to young children although I found myself substituting or explaining some of the words.
+They sometimes seemed to be too adult, however substitution was easily done.
 The plots and stories woven around the plots are engaging and this maintains interest.

 This is perfect for babysitters and grandparents.
 It’s always handy having a little surprise up your sleeve.
 The boxed set is only available on Kindle not in Paperback.